dgaydukov/cert-aws/files/sa.md

 * FIFO (first in, first out) - ordering is guaranteed, limit - 300 messages per second But you can also use standard queue (unordered) but place order field into each message, and by this you imitate order.
 It guarantee at-least-once delivery. you can use Amazon SQS Java Messaging Library that implements the JMS 1.1 specification and uses Amazon SQS as the JMS provider.
-Dead letter queue - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
+DLQ (Dead letter queue) - a special queue that receives messages from other queue after some unsuccessful attempt to process it.
 Used to isolate messages that can't be processed for later analysis.
+When you create a queue you can specify dlq (it should be the same type, for standard - standard dlq, for fifo - fifo dlq) with max retry.
+So after your queue consume message 3 times (and you max retry is 3) and not delete it, it would automatically moved to dlq.
 You can get time-in-queue (time how long message has been in queue) by subtracting SentTimestamp attribute from current time.
 In anonymous access SenderId - IP address of sender (otherwise accountId).
+When you set dlq for sqs queue, it got attribute `RedrivePolicy: {"deadLetterTargetArn":"arn:aws:sqs:us-east-1:ACCOUNT_ID:my_dlq","maxReceiveCount":"3"}`
+`SqsMessageDeletionPolicy.NO_REDRIVE` - would remove message if no redrive policy (dlq) specified.
+But if it specified messages won't be deleted automatically, you have to manually remove them from code.
+If message is not deleted several times (max retry), it would be moved to dlq.
-If queue is empty
+If queue is empty:
 * short polling (default) - returns immediately with no results.
 Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.
-Message retention can be configured from 1 min to 14 days (by default - 4 days).
+Retention period - how long message stays in queue until removed by sqs.
+60 seconds - 14 days, default - 4 days.
 Visibility Timeout (0 sec - 12 hours, default - 30 sec) - once you app consume a message it becomes invisible to others.
 But until your app notify queue that it processed it message not deleted.
 So this timeout - is how long queue can wait.
 You can get twice same message if
 * received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue)